kezabelle/django-haystackbrowser/docs/index.rst

 In brief
 --------

-A reusable Django application for viewing all the data that Haystack knows about.
+A reusable `Django`_ application for viewing and debugging all the data that has been pushed into `Haystack`_.

 Why I wrote it
 --------------

-I'm terrible at Haystack, and while I'm not allergic to the REPL, it's not a convinient way to keep track of data I've managed to massage into the Haystack backend.
+I'm terrible at Haystack, and while I'm not allergic to the REPL, it's not a convinient way to keep track of data I've managed to massage into the `Haystack`_ backend.

-This application, a minor hack of the Django administration, aims to solve that by making search results browseable, in a developer-friendly way, rather than a client friendly way.
+This application, a minor hack of the `Django administration`_, aims to solve that by making search results browseable, in a developer-friendly way, rather than a client friendly way.